 Presented to an individual (not an organization) who has demonstrated significant and lasting philanthropic accomplishments in Colorado for at least 10 years.
 The accomplishments must cross multiple issue areas, such as arts and human services.
 The individual must embody the characteristics inherent in two or more of the award categories below.
 This is the highest honor presented at National Philanthropy Day.

-Past Winners: Marilyn Van Derbur Atler, Steve Graham, David E. Henninger, Doris Kester, Charles D. Latuda, Gail and Dave Liniger, Ann Love, Sally Rippey, Daniel L. Ritchie, and Sue Anschutz- Rodgers.
+Past Winners: Marilyn Van Derbur Atler, Steve Graham, David E. Henninger, A. Barry Hirschfeld, Doris Kester, Charles D. Latuda, Gail and Dave Liniger, Ann Love, Sally Rippey, Daniel L. Ritchie, Sue Anschutz Rodgers, and Shari F. Shink, Esq.

 OUTSTANDING LARGE BUSINESS (approximately 100+ Colorado employees)

-Presented to a large for-profit business that has demonstrated outstanding long-term or sustained commitment to the community through financial support and the creation of a corporate philanthropic culture that encourages and motivates employees/others to take leadership roles in philanthropy and community involvement.
+Presented to a large for-profit business or government agency that has demonstrated outstanding long-term or sustained commitment to the community through financial support and the creation of a corporate philanthropic culture that encourages and motivates employees/others to take leadership roles in philanthropy and community involvement.

-Past Winners: Adelphia (formerly Century Communications), Agilent Technologies, Alpine Banks of Colorado, Anadarko Petroleum Corporation, Ball Corporation, Breckenridge Grand Vacations, Central Banks of Denver, City Market Stores, Inc. (Grand Junction), CoBiz Financial, Colorado Springs Utilities, Comcast, Continental Airlines, Denver Newspaper Agency/Post-News Community, Dependable Cleaners, Empower Retirement, Exempla Lutheran Medical Center, FirstBank Holding Company, Hogan & Hartson LLP, Holme Roberts & Owen (Denver and Colorado Springs), IMA Financial Group, Inc., Johns Manville Corporation, Kaiser Permanente, Kroenke Sports Enterprises, Noble Energy, Norwest Banks, PACE Membership Warehouse, Public Service Company of Colorado, SM Energy, The Pueblo Chieftain, Qwest Communications, Wild Oats Community Markets and Xcel Energy.
+Past Winners: Adelphia (formerly Century Communications), Agilent Technologies, Alpine Banks of Colorado, Anadarko Petroleum Corporation, Ball Corporation, Breckenridge Grand Vacations, Central Banks of Denver, City Market Stores, Inc. (Grand Junction), CoBiz Financial, Colorado Springs Utilities, Comcast, Continental Airlines, Denver Newspaper Agency/Post-News Community, Dependable Cleaners, Empower, Exempla Lutheran Medical Center, FirstBank Holding Company, HealthONE, Hogan & Hartson LLP, Holme Roberts & Owen (Denver and Colorado Springs), IMA Financial Group, Inc., Johns Manville Corporation, Kaiser Permanente, Kroenke Sports Enterprises, Noble Energy, Norwest Banks, PACE Membership Warehouse, Public Service Company of Colorado, SM Energy, The Pueblo Chieftain, Qwest Communications, Weifield Group Contracting, Wild Oats Community Markets, and Xcel Energy.

 OUTSTANDING SMALL BUSINESS (approximately 1-99 Colorado employees)

-Presented to a for-profit small business that has demonstrated outstanding long-term or sustained commitment to the community through financial support and the creation of a corporate philanthropic culture that encourages and motivates employees/others to take leadership roles in philanthropy and community involvement.
+Presented to a for-profit small business or government agency that has demonstrated outstanding long-term or sustained commitment to the community through financial support and the creation of a corporate philanthropic culture that encourages and motivates employees/others to take leadership roles in philanthropy and community involvement.

-Past Winners: Bachus & Schanker, LLC, Bluepoint Bakery, Delta Dental, Denver Curves Co-op, FredrickZinkElliott,P.C., Group14 Engineering, PBC, Honey Stinger, InsureMe, Johnston Wells Public Relations, KB Home – Mountains Division, Kundinger, McCutcheon, Corder & Engle P.C., Left Hand Brewing Company, Montgomery & Steward Funeral Directors, Inc. Multi-Link, Odell Brewing Company, OtterBox, The Rangely Office of Chevron/Texaco Production, Rocky Mountain Coffee Connection, Security Central, Snooze: an A.M.
+Past Winners: Bachus & Schanker, LLC, Barefoot PR, Bluepoint Bakery, Delta Dental, Denver Curves Co-op, FredrickZinkElliott,P.C., Group14 Engineering, PBC, Honey Stinger, Horse & Dragon Brewing Co., InsureMe, Johnston Wells Public Relations, KB Home – Mountains Division, Kundinger, McCutcheon, Corder & Engle P.C., Left Hand Brewing Company, Montgomery & Steward Funeral Directors, Inc. Multi-Link, Odell Brewing Company, OtterBox, The Rangely Office of Chevron/Texaco Production, Rocky Mountain Coffee Connection, Security Central, Snooze: an A.M.
 Eatery, and Vesta Dipping Grill.

 Presented to a grantmaking (private, community, or corporate) foundation (giving to the broader community, across several funding areas, not just one organization) that has demonstrated outstanding commitment through strategic financial support and through encouragement and motivation of others to take leadership roles in philanthropy and community involvement.
 For corporate foundations, please focus on the work of the foundation, not the company's entire philanthropy program and employees.

-Past Winners: G. Wayne Ballah, Morley C. Ballantine, Laura Barton, Marcy and Bruce Benson, LaFawn Biddle, Joan Brennan, Brad Busse, Merle Catherine Chambers, William K. Coors, Tammy and Noel Cunningham, Bill Daniels, Margaret Foote, Sam Gary, Tim Gill, Barbara Grogan, Gail and Dave Liniger, Kathy Loo, Harold MacArthur, Sharon and Bob Magness, Frank Massard, Anabel C. & Jerome P. McHugh, Myra and Kenneth Monfort, Janet Mordecai, Conrad Nelson, Alan R. Phipps, Jared Polis, Daniel L. Ritchie, Edward and Richard Robinson, Lola and Rob Salazar, Linda Shoemaker, Bea Taplin, Judi & Joe Wagner, Florence Winograd and J. Robert Young.
+Past Winners: G. Wayne Ballah, Morley C. Ballantine, Laura Barton, Kristin and Jim Bender, Marcy and Bruce Benson, LaFawn Biddle, Joan Brennan, Brad Busse, Merle Catherine Chambers, William K. Coors, Tammy and Noel Cunningham, Bill Daniels, Margaret Foote, Sam Gary, Tim Gill, Barbara Grogan, Gail and Dave Liniger, Kathy Loo, Harold MacArthur, Sharon and Bob Magness, Frank Massard, Anabel C. & Jerome P. McHugh, Myra and Kenneth Monfort, Janet Mordecai, Carrie and John Morgridge, Conrad Nelson, Alan R. Phipps, Jared Polis, Daniel L. Ritchie, Edward and Richard Robinson, Lola and Rob Salazar, Linda Shoemaker, Bea Taplin, Judi & Joe Wagner, Florence Winograd, and J. Robert Young.

 OUTSTANDING PROFESSIONAL GRANTMAKER